© Lars Haugaard, Aarhus University, Denmark

 Applications

-• Reproduction: Find the calving site and observe the time directly after birth.
-How long does the mother stay close to the calving site?
+• Reproduction: Find the calving site and observe it almost immediately after parturition.
+How long does the mother stay nearby?

-• Reproduction 2: Collar the offspring and observe the mother – offspring behaviour and development of the calf.
+• Reproduction 2: Collar the offspring to observe calf/dam behavior and offspring development.